-Course introduction: The University of Portsmouth’s PGCE Initial Teacher Training Secondary in Computer Science is a one-year, full-time course for graduates who wish to train as secondary school computing teachers.
-Computing is a compulsory National Curriculum subject in Secondary education which has computer science as its foundation.
-It is run by the University’s School of Education and Sociology and offers the choice of following either the Professional Graduate Certificate in Education route (taking all modules at higher education level) or the Postgraduate Certificate in Education (with 60 credits towards a Master’s degree).
-The most appropriate route for you can be discussed with the course leader.
+Course introduction: The University of Portsmouth’s PGCE Computer Science is a one-year, full-time course for graduates who wish to train as secondary school Computing teachers.
+Computing is a compulsory National Curriculum subject in Secondary education, which covers the areas of Computer Science, IT and Digital Literacy.
+Trainees have the choice of following either the Professional Graduate Certificate in Education route (taking all modules at higher education level) or the Postgraduate Certificate in Education (with 60 credits towards a Master’s degree).
+The most appropriate route for you can be discussed with the course leader and does not need to be decided until you have started the course.

 On the PGCE course you will learn not only about teaching Computer Science, but also the wider context relating to the applications of it (IT) and the development of digital literacy.
 You will also learn about developing an understanding of educational issues pertaining to teaching and learning, classroom interaction, school curriculum and the school and society.